Your Care Instructions

 The cornea is the clear surface that covers the front of the eye.
 When a speck of dirt, a wood chip, an insect, or another object flies into your eye, it can cause a painful scratch on the cornea.
 Wearing contact lenses too long or rubbing your eyes can also scratch the cornea.
 Small scratches usually heal in a day or two, but deeper scratches may take longer.

 If you have had a foreign object removed from your eye or you have a corneal scratch, you will need to watch for infection and vision problems while your eye heals.

 Follow-up care is a key part of your treatment and safety.
-Be sure to go to all of your appointments and call your doctor if you are having problems.
+Be sure to make and go to all of your appointments, and call your doctor if you are having problems.
 It’s also a good idea to know your test results and keep a list of the medicines you take.